 (Not intended for students planning to take MATH 107, higher-numbered mathematics courses, or STAT 200.)
 Prerequisite: MATH 012 or an appropriate result on the placement test.
-A survey of selected topics from contemporary mathematics to introduce the student to mathematical thinking, covering applications and projects of other disciplines.
+A survey of selected topics from contemporary mathematics to introduce mathematical thinking.
+Applications and projects of other disciplines are covered.
 Topics include problem solving, finance, probability and statistics, linear models, set theory, and logic.
 Other topics may include sequences and series, geometry, and game theory.
 Students may receive credit for only one of the following courses: MATH 105 or MATH 106.